 Mortality rates were developed using the Society of Actuaries' Pub.
-H-2010 mortality rates which vary by member status (e.g., active, retiree, or survivor), as the base table.
-The Office of the State Actuary applied age offsets as appropriate to better tailor the mortality rates to the demographics of each plan.
+H-2010 mortality rates, which vary by member status (e.g., active, retiree, or survivor), as the base table.
+The OSA applied age offsets as appropriate to better tailor the mortality rates to the demographics of each plan.
 OSA applied the long-term MP-2017 generational improvement scale, also developed by the Society of Actuaries, to project mortality rates for every year after the 2010 base table.
 Under "generational" mortality, a member is assumed to receive additional mortality improvements in each future year throughout their lifetime.

-Most actuarial assumptions used in the June 30, 2021, valuation were based on the results of the August 2021 Supplemental Experience Study.
+Most actuarial assumptions used in the January 1, 2023, valuation were based on the results of the August 2021 Supplemental Experience Study.
 Additional assumptions related to the salary growth were based on feedback from financial administrators of the Higher Education Supplemental Retirement Plans.